je223sv/1DV610-lab-1/README.md

 > ***options***: ``Array``

-Returns a random item from an `array`.
+Returns a random item from an `options`.

 ```javascript
 import FakePerson from 'fake-person'